chris-dewitt/chris-dewitt/README.md

 - 👋 Hi, I’m @chris-dewitt
 - 👀 I’m interested in financial markets, politics, & economics
-- 🌱 I’m currently learning python & SQL
+- 🌱 I’m currently learning python & SQL for a master's in data science and for use at work
-- 📫 How to reach me: email dewittcn@gmail.com
+- 📫 How to reach me: dewittcn@gmail.com
 - 😄 Pronouns: he/him

 <!---